Antônio Cardoso (musician)

-Antônio Cardoso (born February 7, 1957 in Miguel) is a Brazilian singer and songwriter of Christian songs, particularly of Catholic music.
+Antônio Cardoso da Silva Carvalho (born February 7, 1957) is a Brazilian singer-songwriter of Christian songs, particularly of Catholic music.

 Biography

-Son of Antônio Silva de Carvalho and Sílvia Cardoso de Carvalho, Antônio was born in Miguel Calmon, Bahia.
+Cardoso was born on February 7, 1957, in Miguel Calmon, to Antônio Silva de Carvalho and Sílvia Cardoso de Carvalho.
 He learned musical culture from his father who was a musician and from 1975 he moved to São Paulo and then as a musician was supported by Padre Zezinho.
 Initially he was part of LP's in the Pauline Editions and since 1979 started a solo career.
-From 1986 until 1989, he paused his recording career to perform in Brazil.
+From 1986 to 1989, he paused his recording career to perform in Brazil.